CompCogNeuro/CompCogNeuro.github.io/content/computational-cognitive-neuroscience.md

 Taking this example into the domain of interest here, does this mean that we can switch out our biological neurons for artificial ones, and everything should still function the same, _as long as we capture the essential interactions in the right way?_ Some of us believe this to be the case, and that when we finally manage to put enough neurons in the right configuration into a big computer simulation, the resulting brain will support consciousness and everything else, just like the ones in our own heads.
 One interesting further question arises: how important are all the interactions between our physical bodies and the physical environment?
 There is good reason to believe that this is critical.
 Thus, we'll have to put this brain in a robot.
 Or perhaps more challengingly, in a virtual environment in a virtual reality, still stuck inside the computer.
 It will be fascinating to ponder this question on your journey through the simulated brain...

-## Why Should We Care about the Brain?
+## Why should we care about the brain?

 Many people are tempted to find ways to ignore all the complexity and difficulty of understanding how the brain actually works, in favor of more purely computational or cognitive levels of analysis, under the assumption that these functional levels are all that _really_ matters in the end.
 By way of analogy, we don't need to know much of anything about how computer hardware works to program in Python, for example.
 Vastly different kinds of hardware can all run the same programming languages and software.
 Can't we just focus on the _software_ of the mind and ignore the _hardware_?

 Exactly this argument has been promulgated in many different forms over the years.
-David Marr was perhaps the most influential in arguing that one can somewhat independently examine cognition at three different levels ([[@Marr77]]):
+David Marr was perhaps the most influential in arguing that one can somewhat independently examine cognition at three different [[levels of analysis]] ([[@Marr77]]):

 * **Computational** --- what computations are being performed?
 What information is being processed?